The Short Version

-1. Standing at the Desert Crossroads
+1. Standing at the Crossroads

 The great news for Arizona families is that probate isn’t always required.
 In fact, a new law taking effect on September 26, 2025, makes it even easier for more families to avoid court altogether by raising the limits for what qualifies as a “small estate.”